Skills of Assertiveness Part 2: Exercises, Worksheets, Videos

 Example

-After Ben found out that the reason why his boss is reluctant to give him enough time for a proper pause from his working assignments, he proceeded to saying no and setting a healthy boundary:
+After Ben found out that the reason why his boss is reluctant to give him enough time for a proper pause from his working assignments, he proceeded by saying no and setting a healthy boundary:

 Scroll Up